-[December 2010] The new, 4th Edition of this book, a Python classic, is now available.
-It was submitted to the publisher in July, 2010, and went to the printers on December 13th.
+[January, 2011] The new, 4th Edition of this book, a Python classic, is now available.
 It was first released in ebook form from O'Reilly on December 15th, and became more widely available in paper and other forms from retailers on January 5th, 2011.

 There's more on this book's content and scope below, but for a brief description see the book's early draft Preface preview, as well as the discussion of Python 3.X's implications for this book on the Learning Python notes page.
 Among other things, the pervasiveness of Unicode in 3.X has broad impacts on both this edition and Python programmers in general.

 For more details, see O'Reilly's catalog page for this book.
 Naturally, there are also pages for this book on amazon.com and other booksellers.
 Of note: figures and images in the PDF and other ebooks are all in color this time around—a nice feature for a book with 302 screenshots.

 This book retains the applications-programming focus of its prior editions: it's about what you can do with Python after you've learned the core language.
 It focuses on the libraries, tools, and techniques used in realistic applications development work.

 Along the way, this book provides gradual tutorials and develops non-trivial Python programs in a variey of common domains: the Web and Internet, GUIs, systems administration, databases, text processing, networking, parallel programming, Python/C integration, and more.
 Although new and emerging technologies are also discussed, this book's main goal remains teaching fundamentals of Python applications which span systems, rather than the transient bleeding-edge.